alexnathanson/solar-protocol/installation.md

 	* reboot daily `@midnight sudo reboot`

 ### Local
-* Move the local.json file to the /home/pi/local directory
+* Move local directory outside of solar-protocol directory to pi directory
-* update the info with your information as needed
+* Update the info with your information as needed

 ### Troubleshooting
 * Run `python3 /home/pi/solar-protocol/charge-controller/test.py` to test the connection between Pi and charge controller